etiennebr/rstdocs/Applications/Image Manipulation/ColorMapping.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{ColorMapping_param_table}, page~\pageref{ColorMapping_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+ColorMapping+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *ColorMapping* .

-Parameters table for Color Mapping:
+.. [#] Table: Parameters table for Color Mapping.

 +-------------------------------+--------------------------+------------------------------------------------------------+
 |Parameter Key                  |Parameter Type            |Parameter Description                                       |